 If two or more companies are working on the same game, only one may claim for VGTR.
 Therefore it’s important to establish which company is the Video Games Development Company (VGDC) and will be making the claim.

-Computer game developed for any platforms can be claimed, this includes:
+A computer game developed for any platform can be claimed, this includes:

 In addition to completing an application form for each game a Statutory Declaration to certify that the truth of the particulars in the application is also required.
 The Statutory Declaration may be made either before a practising solicitor, general notary, Justice of the Peace or other officer authorised by law to administer a statutory declaration under the Statutory Declaration Act 1835.

 Video Games Tax Relief is worth up to 20% of the core production costs of a game.
 The Video Games Development Company receive tax relief based on the lower of either (a) the EEA expenditure or (b) 80% of the core expenditure.
-Loss making games can surrender the loss for a payable tax credit at a rate of 25%.
-The surrendable loss is the lower of either (a) the available loss or (b) the qualifying expenditure available.
+Loss-making games can surrender the loss for a payable tax credit at a rate of 25%.
+The

-We recommend that your consider setting up Special Purpose Vehicles (SPVs) for each game (subject to budgeted costs being reasonably substantial).
+We recommend that you consider setting up Special Purpose Vehicles (SPVs) for each game (subject to budgeted costs being reasonably substantial).
 The SPV will allow you to accurately allocate costs and revenue which will make the HMRC reporting aspects more simple.
-It will also allow you to maximise the Video Game Tax Relief as for loss making games (after the additional relief) you can surrender the loss for a payable tax credit at a rate of 25%.
+It will also allow you to maximise the Video Game Tax Relief as for loss-making games (after the additional relief) you can surrender the loss for a payable tax credit at a rate of 25%.

 As the leading experts in tax relief for UK game developers, Myriad Associates are your best choice for supporting an application for Video Games Tax Relief.

-Myriad Associates can guide you through the BFI cultural test and ensure that your VGTR claim is fully maximised.
-We have developed a set of templates that simplifies the process of analysing revenue and costs for each game (trade) and at the same time ensures that you comply with the BFI and HMRC complex reporting requirements.
+Myriad Associates can guide you through the BFI cultural test and ensure that your VGTR claim is secured and fully maximised.
+We have developed a set of templates that

 We identify all eligible VGTR games